nw2190/LAMMPS/README.md

 $ ./Run_2_LAMMPS.sh
 ```

-where the starting count 'cstart' is specified in terms of the 'istart' and 'imax' values.
-These starting counts can be pre-computed using the 'PERI_TEST/plot.py' file.
+where the starting count `cstart` is specified in terms of the `istart` and `imax` values.
+These starting counts can be pre-computed using the `PERI_TEST/plot.py` file.

 The array files can then be created using the Python multiprocessing module via: